One of salmon’s greatest qualities is its versatility. From sushi to soufflé, the possibilities seem endless. But is eating raw salmon really okay?

 This physiological change can mean a greater chance of parasites.
 But by freezing salmon, any living organism that’s used the salmon as a home — like parasites — will have been killed off.
 All of our wild-caught salmon is frozen, to lock in freshness.

-How to Inspect Whether Your Wild Salmon is Safe To Eat Raw
+2 Signs Your Flash Frozen Wild Salmon is Relatively Safe to Eat Raw

 We never recommend the consumption of raw or undercooked fish — including salmon — because it may increase your risk of foodborne illness.

 But if you can’t resist, remember to smell and then touch.
 These are two signs your frozen wild salmon is relatively safe to eat raw: